Partial duality of hypermaps: Hypermaps

-In the opposite way, suppose a hypermap $\map{hm}$ is given by its $\tau$-model on the set of local flags $X=\{1,\dots, n\}$.
-Also suppose that $\map{hm}$ is {\it connected}.
-That means the group generated by $\tau_0$, $\tau_1$, and $\tau_2$ acts transitively on $X$.
-For orientable hypermap we can consistently arrange $X$ in pairs with subscripts $+$ and $-$ as in Figure \ref{fig:sigma-flags}.
-For non orientable hypermap such an arrangement is impossible.
+For an orientable hypermap we can consistently arrange $X$ in pairs with subscripts $+$ and $-$ as in Figure \ref{fig:sigma-flags}.
+For a non orientable hypermap such an arrangement is impossible.
 One may observe that $\tau$'s always change the subscript to the opposite one.
 This means that the subgroup $G$ of words of even length in $\tau$'s preserve the subscript.
 The group $G$ is generated by $\tau_2\tau_1$, $\tau_0\tau_2$, and $\tau_1\tau_0$.
-For non orientable hypermap, the subgroup $G$ also acts transitively on $X$.
+For a non orientable hypermap, the subgroup $G$ also acts transitively on $X$.
 In the orientable case, $X$ splits into two orbits of $G$, one with the subscript $+$ and another one with the subscript $-$.
 Let $H$ be the one with subscript $+$.
-Then we set $\sigma_V$ (resp. $\sigma_E$ and $\sigma_F$) be the restriction of $\tau_2\tau_1$ (resp. $\tau_0\tau_2$, and $\tau_1\tau_0$) on the orbit $H$.
+Then we set $\sigma_V$ (resp. $\sigma_E$ and $\sigma_F$) to be the restriction of $\tau_2\tau_1$ (resp. $\tau_0\tau_2$, and $\tau_1\tau_0$) on the orbit $H$.
 Obviously these restrictions satisfy the relation $\sigma_F\sigma_E\sigma_V=(\tau_1\tau_0)(\tau_0\tau_2)(\tau_2\tau_1)=1$.
-It is clear from Figure \ref{fig:sigma-flags} that the $\sigma$-model constructed in this way give the original orientable hypermap $\map{hm}$.
-The restrictions to the ``$-$"-orbit gives the same hypermap with the opposite orientation.
+It is clear from \cref{fig:sigma-flags} that the $\sigma$-model constructed in this way gives the original orientable hypermap $\map{hm}$.
+The restriction to the ``$-$''-orbit gives the same hypermap with the opposite orientation.